Automatic language translation

 To report a crime or serious emergency visit In an Emergency.

-Service Seeker provides up-to-date information across a number of classifications including; aged, councelling, disability, drug, and alchol, education and training, employment, family, financial, health, housing, law, multicultural, recreation and youth.
+Service Seeker provides up-to-date information across a number of classifications including; aged, counselling, disability, drug and alcohol, education and training, employment, family, financial, health, housing, law, multicultural, recreation and youth.

 After a distressing event has happened: Information for supporting communities, families and friends after distressing events